Administrative Procedures for Physical Resources

 DATA ACCESS PRIVILEGES

-Domain Administrator Access
+Domain Top Administrator Account Privileges

-Domain Administrator level access to computer and network systems shall be granted only to specific Information Technology Department personnel as authorized by the Executive Director of Information Technology.
+MS-Windows Domain Administrator level access to computer and network systems shall be granted only to specific Information Technology Department personnel as authorized by the Executive Director of Information Technology.

-Sensitive data is defined as any data that could provide access to personal information of an individual or institution.
+Sensitive/Private data is defined as any data that could provide access to personal information of an individual or institution.
 Such data includes, but is not limited to, documents and files that may contain Personally Identifiable Information such as financial, human resources, payroll and student information documents and files.

 Personally Identifiable Information (“PII”) is defined as any of the following: